lizkil-dev/php-watchlist/README.md

 Done :)

 ## Main Features
-• Login/Logout: The list can only be updated after login
+• Login/Logout: The list can only be updated after login.
 • CRUD functionalities: Allows the user to create, read, update and delete the movies and single details of the movies in a managed format.

 ## Improvements